Contrary to popular belief the busiest time of

 physical mobility, general mood, self-confidence,

-.
+and physical health.
 I won't begin to list the

 benefits of losing weight and getting in shape.
 You're smart, and I'm sure you know there are TONS of them.
 Life is better when you look good and feel good about yourself.